Criticism of the BBC: Israeli–Palestinian conflict

-According to the poll conducted by Jewish Policy Research on more than 4,000 respondents, nearly 80% of British Jews believes that BBC is biased against Israel.
-Only 14% of British Jews believes that BBC coverage of Israel is "balanced".
+According to the poll conducted by Jewish Policy Research on more than 4,000 respondents, nearly 80% of British Jews believe that BBC is biased against Israel.
+Only 14% of British Jews believe that BBC coverage of Israel is "balanced".

-In 2013, the BBC scheduled to broadcast a documentary film, Jerusalem: an Archaeological Mystery Story, but pulled the film "off the schedule at the last minute."
+In 2013, the BBC was scheduled to broadcast a documentary film, Jerusalem: An Archaeological Mystery Story, but pulled the film "off the schedule at the last minute."
 The film "theorizes that many Jews did not leave Jerusalem after the destruction of the Temple, and that many modern-day Palestinians may be in part descended from those Jews".
 Simon Plosker of HonestReporting believed that the decision was made to avoid offending people who are ideologically opposed to Israel by broadcasting a documentary about Jewish history in the region.
 The BBC's explanation for the sudden schedule change was that the film did not fit with the theme of the season, which was archaeology.

-In 2014, an op-ed in The Jerusalem Post by Raphael Cohen-Almagor criticised BBC for avoiding the word "terrorism" in connection with violent acts or groups of people considered by various governments or intergovernmental organisations to be terrorists.
-Cohen-Almagor wrote: "Instead of adhering to one principled definition of terrorism and then employing it across the board, the BBC prefers to sit on the fence, so as to say that it is impossible to differentiate between terrorists and 'freedom fighters', that one person's terrorist might be another's 'freedom fighter'".